 - Australia (GDP per capita: $58,824)

-Location is a major main player in the overall wealth of a country.
-Third-world countries in Asia, for example, do not rank very well when GDP is the variable in consideration.
-If access to certain items and necessities is restricted, then people are already working with a strong disadvantage.
+Location is a major player in the overall wealth of a country.
+For example, developing countries do not rank very well when GDP is the variable in consideration.
+If access to certain items and necessities is restricted, people are already working with a substantial disadvantage.
 Places that are not war-stricken or already burdened with a less-than-ideal economy are not set up to do well in the competition of gross domestic products between countries.

-This is why, when looking at the list of the wealthiest countries in the world, you’ll find that places where trade or massive production is a main source of income rank higher on the list.
-The poorer countries are less involved in global trading, and they are more independent in the sense that their direct involvement in international affairs is lesser than the wealthier countries.
-This is because money and power are so naturally interwoven, which contributes to the overall wealth and GDP of a country.
+This is why, when looking at the list of the wealthiest countries in the world, you'll find that places where trade or massive production is the primary source of income rank higher on the list.
+The poorer countries are less involved in global trading, and they are more independent in the sense that their direct involvement in international affairs is lesser than the wealthier nations.
+This is because money and power are so naturally interwoven, contributing to the overall wealth and GDP of a country.

-The European country of Luxembourg has been classified and defined as the richest country in the world.
+The European country of Luxembourg has been classified and defined as the wealthiest country in the world.
 The findings are based on the gross domestic product values of the countries.
-The GDP is calculated by dividing the total GDP of the country by the population size, and from there, you'll end up with the GDP value per capita within a country.
+The GDP is calculated by dividing the country's total GDP by the population size, and from there, you'll end up with the GDP value per capita within a country.

-The GDP value per capita of a country is an excellent way of measuring the wealth of a country because it takes into account the standard of living.
-By taking the GDP of a country and comparing it to the GDP of another country, you'll be able to accurately determine which country is richer than another, with a few other factors being taken into consideration as well.
+The GDP value per capita of a country is an excellent way of measuring a country's wealth because it considers the standard of living.
+By taking the GDP of a country and comparing it to the GDP of another country, you'll be able to accurately determine which country is more prosperous than another, with a few other factors being taken into consideration as well.

 Looking at Luxembourg in particular, the GDP of the country in 2017 was 107,053 USD.
 In 2019, the country's GDP increased to 119,719 USD.

-The GDP of Norway ranks as the second largest in the world.
-Back in 2017, Norway’s GDP registered as 74,571 USD.
-Two years later, in 2019, the country experienced a heightened jump to a GDP value of 86,362 USD.
+The GDP of Norway ranks as the second-largest in the world.
+Back in 2017, Norway's GDP registered as 74,571 USD.
+In 2019, the country experienced a high jump to a GDP value of 86,362 USD.

 Switzerland is yet another European country that made the list of top five wealthiest countries based on GDP per capita.
 The GDP of Switzerland is currently 83,833 USD.
 This is much higher than the GDP of Switzerland in 2017, which was registered as being 80,069 USD.

 The European country of Iceland has a current GDP of 78,181 USD.
-Two years prior, Iceland was documented as having a GDP of 73,529 USD.
+Two years prior, the GDP was 73,529 USD.